kmb40/php/Containers/ReadMe.md

 **Objective:** Build fundamental instructions for containerizing an application and making it portable to any remote repo or registry.

 **Prerequisite:**
 Docker needs to be installed.
-Docker Desktop serves the need
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) serves the need.
+**Note:** Docker Desktop must be running in order to use docker at CLI (this includes VSCode).

 ##### Images and Containers Explained
 Ref - https://www.knowledgehut.com/blog/devops/docker-vs-container#why-docker-containers-are-useful?%C2%A0